🧡 Skip to main content🔍 Skip to search

 Besides logging its activities into main log file, each Task features an option to additionally log its operations in separate log file created specially for this Task or a group of Tasks.
 The log detail level for the main log and separate file may differ.

 Thus, for example, it is possible to configure a Task to log default level into primary log and full details into separate file.
-As a consequence, neither the primary log will be bloated with excessive details nor any execution data missing when necessary.
+As a consequence, neither the primary log will be bloated with excessive details, nor will any execution data be missing when necessary.
 Logging settings as well as separate Task log file can be configured in the Log tab of Task Properties.

 Configure logging

 How to configure logging in Automation Workshop?
-While each Task's properties feature the Log tab in which it is possible to configure the logging behavior of individual Task (such as logging detail and location of additional log files), general logging parameters are configurable in Automation Workshop options.
+While each Task's properties feature the Log tab in which it is possible to configure the logging behavior of an individual Task (such as logging detail and the location of additional log files), general logging parameters are configurable in the Automation Workshop options.

 Select Options… from Automation Workshop Tools menu.
-Workshop tab features an option to specify the Number of events that are shown in Automation Workshop Log Pane.
-The most essential options, though, are located in the Logs tab where user can specify Log file location, Maximum log file size and what is to be done when log file reaches the limit.
+The Workshop tab features an option to specify the Number of events that are shown in the Automation Workshop Log Pane.
+The most essential options, though, are located in the Logs tab where the user can specify the Log file location, Maximum log file size, and what is to be done when the log file reaches the limit.

 Options · Logging properties